0xSplits/kayron/README.md

 This repository contains the operator responsible for our automated change management.
-The relevant components here are described by the `server` and `worker` packages.
-Kayron's sole responsibility is to keep our infrastructure and services up to date, according to our release artifacts managed in Github.
+The relevant components here are described by the `server` and `operator` packages.
+Kayron's sole responsibility is to keep our infrastructure and services up to date, according to our [release artifacts] managed in Github.

 ![Kayron Overview](.github/assets/Kayron-Overview.svg)